ros-drivers/flir_camera_driver/spinnaker_camera_driver/README.md

  "gev_scps_packet_size": 9000
 ```
 As far as setting up the camera's IP address: you can set up DHCP on
-your network or configure a static persistent IP using SpinView
+your network or configure a static persistent IP using spinview
 in "Transport Layer Control">"GigE Vision".
 Check the box for "Current
 IP Configuration Persistent IP" first to enable it, then set your
 desired addresses under "Persistent IP Address", "Persistent Subnet